An interesting tree.

 Someone told me the leaves smell like Fruit Loops.
 I don't know about that comparison, but it is a nice smell!

-OK, so there’s this whole debate over the safety of eating / drinking sassafras.
+Debate exists over the safety of eating / drinking sassafras.

-Read up on sassafras.
-It’s an interesting plant with a lot of culinary history.
+Sassafras is an interesting plant with a lot of culinary history.

-Dry the leaves.
-Then grind them into a powder using a coffee or spice grinder.
+Grind the dried leaves into a powder using a coffee or spice grinder.

-You now have your own file powder to add flavor and thickening to a soup or stew!
+You now have your own filé powder to add flavor and thickening to a soup or stew!

 When using, add it at the end of cooking after the heat is turned off.
-If you boil file powder you will get a stringy mess!
+If you boil filé powder you will get a stringy mess.

-Copyright © 2023 Wild Edible Plants of New Jersey and Pennsylvania - All Rights Reserved.
+Copyright © 2024 Wild Edible Plants of New Jersey and Pennsylvania - All Rights Reserved.

 Powered by GoDaddy